 Santiago – Egas Port is a black volcanic sand beach visited by Charles Darwin in 1835.
 The unique, striking, layered terrain of Santiago’s shore is home to a variety of animals including the bizarre yellow-crowned night heron and marine wildlife including lobsters, starfish, and marine iguanas grazing on algae beds alongside Sally Lightfoot crabs.
 It is easy to see colonies of endemic fur seals swimming in cool water volcanic rock pools.

-Say good-bye to your fellow passengers, captain, and crew, then disembark the ship.
+Say good-bye to your fellow passengers, captain, and crew before disembarking the ship.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Please Note: This trip makes up part of a longer trip.
-Therefore you may have passengers who have already been on board when you embark, and others that may be staying on board after you disembark.
+Please Note: This trip is comprised of two shorter trips.
+There may be passengers already on board when you embark.
+Others may stay on board after you disembark.

 Shuttle Service: Included to the airport from the following hotels only